 Connection is essential to raise healthy, capable, successful children.
 But don't take my word for it.
 There is lots of fascinating science on the subject that makes surprisingly good reading.
-For example, Dr. Daniel Siegel of the UCLA School of Medicine, said in a 2001 article,“the infant is born into the world genetically programmed to connect with caregivers”.
+For example, Dr. Daniel Siegel of the UCLA School of Medicine, said,“the infant is born into the world genetically programmed to connect with caregivers”.
 According to Siegel's research, children who experience a strong attachment early in life do better as they grow up.

 Longitudinal studies have found

 a number of positive outcomes in their development.

 Lawrence J. Cohen, Ph.D. and author of Playful Parenting, uses the simple metaphor of a cup.
 A child who feels empty inside because of having a frustrating day, goes to someone close to her to fill up.

 Dorothy Corkille Briggs, in Your Child's Self-Esteem, explains that, “…every child needs periodic genuine encounters with his parents.
 A genuine encounter is simply focused attention.
 It is attention with a special intensity born of direct, personal involvement.
 Vital contact means being intimately open to the particular, unique qualities of your child.”
 (1975, p.
 64)

 And it's not just an emotional need.
 Connecting with adults who love them is an essential factor in the physical development of children's brains.
 The growth of the brain is dependent on experiencing a relationship with a caring adult.